DongleFever2/Armadillo_Shield/README.md

-Make remoteGroup - add all users to it apt-install ssh, webmunin, openvpn, dns, clam, squid, shorewall6 set home page for ice weasel to be web-munin
+Make remoteGroup - add all users to it apt-install ssh, webmunin, openvpn, dns, clam, squid, shorewall6 set home page for ice weasel to be web-munin create a cron job which restarts ntop, sshd